So many books, so little time. — Frank Zappa (attrib.)

-So you’ll find an awful lot of fantasy titles reviewed here, many by favourite authors E Nesbit and her successors Joan Aiken and Diana Wynne Jones.
+So you’ll find an awful lot of fantasy titles reviewed here, a few by favourite authors E Nesbit and her successors Joan Aiken and Diana Wynne Jones.
 Much of fantasy shades into magic realism and SF or speculative fiction and so these are categories that are explored too.
 More highbrow literature is not neglected either, whether classic or modern, but fiction comes in all shapes and sizes so adventure stories rub shoulders with ghost tales, thrillers, crime fiction, historical romance and the occasional graphic novel.

 Non fiction makes an appearance, from popular science to pseudohistory, from reference to biography, and from art to travel.
 I try to ring the changes, so if your interest isn’t immediately piqued have patience, something intriguing should come along soon.
 Feel free to start a conversation or discussion about any post — I aim to respond to each and every one so you won’t be wasting your time commenting into the ether!
 The only constraint, as Zappa is reported to have frankly and wisely remarked, is time.